 Why would a washer stop mid-cycle?

 So what would cause a top-load or front-load washer to stop working mid-cycle?
-There are really just two likely reasons, and one is far more likely than the other:
+There are really just two likely reasons, and one is far more likely than the other.
+Here is what to do if your washing machine stopped working mid-cycle:

 - Malfunctioning main control board – The main control board is responsible for sending voltage to all of the washer’s components, so a malfunctioning board could be the cause of the washer stopping mid-cycle.
 Since this is rarely the case, you should confirm the water inlet valve is functioning normally before you consider replacing the main control board.

-While this article is primarily concerned with the cycles a washing machine goes through and why the appliance may unexpectedly stop mid-cycle, there are numerous other causes for why a washer may not start at all or won’t drain or spin.
+While this article is primarily concerned with the cycles a washing machine goes through and why the appliance may unexpectedly stop mid-cycle, there are numerous other causes for why a washer won’t start at all or a washing machine won’t drain or spin.
 These include an incoming power problem, a damaged power cord, a malfunctioning door lid switch or lock, a defective user control board or timer, a broken drive belt, or a faulty or obstructed drain pump.

-Repair Clinic.com’s “Repair Help” section is a great resource for assistance in diagnosing the cause of any problem you may be experiencing with your washer.
+Repair Clinic.com’s “Repair Help” section is a great resource for assistance in diagnosing the cause of any problem you may be experiencing if your washer stopped working or has other problems.